 Nausea and vomiting are common side effects of opioid use.
 The incidence of nausea and vomiting in trauma is also common but perhaps less well appreciated.
-Easton et al.5 showed a larger-than-expected number of trauma patients with nausea (38%), a smaller-than-expected number who were properly treated (40%), and a significant difference in nausea between the treated and untreated groups (4 of 79 [5%] versus 71 of 117 [61%]; p < .0001).
+Easton, et al, showed a larger than expected number of trauma patients with nausea (38%), a smaller than expected number who were properly treated (40%), and a significant difference in nausea between the treated and untreated groups (4 of 79 (5%) vs. 71 of 117 (61%) (p<0.0001)).5

 Promethazine hydrochloride is a phenothiazine derivative that is structurally different from the neuroleptic phenothiazines, resulting in a relative lack of dopamine antagonist properties.
-Promethazine is a competitive H1 receptor antagonist that possesses antihistaminic, sedative, anti-motion-sickness, antiemetic, and anticholinergic effects.^{6,7} Clinical effects are generally apparent within 5 minutes of an intravenous (IV) injection and within 20 minutes of an intramuscular (IM) injection.
-Duration of action is reliably 6 hours, although effects may persist up to 24 hours.
+Promethazine is a competitive H1 receptor antagonist which possesses antihistaminic, sedative, antimotion-sickness, antiemetic, and anticholinergic effects.^{6,7} Clinical effects are generally apparent within 5 minutes of an intravenous (IV) injection and within 20 minutes of an intramuscular (IM) injection.
+Duration of action is reliably six hours, although effects may persist up to 24 hours.
 Promethazine was introduced in the 1940s and is still used in contemporary medicine.8

-Ondansetron is a selective serotonin 5-HT3 receptor antagonist that does not have dopaminergic properties.
+Ondansetron is a selective serotonin 5HT-3 receptor antagonist that does not have dopaminergic properties.
 Its exact mechanism of action has not been precisely defined.
-Serotonin receptors of the 5-HT3 type are present on vagus nerve terminals and in the chemoreceptor trigger zone of the area postrema.
-It is not certain whether ondansetron's antiemetic action is mediated centrally, peripherally, or both.9
+Serotonin receptors of the 5-HT3 type are present on vagal nerve terminals and in the chemoreceptor trigger zone of the area postrema.
+It is not certain whether ondansetron's antiemetic action is mediated centrally, peripherally, or both.9 the US between 2006 and 2009, ondansetron was the most prescribed agent, given 54.8% of the time.
+Promethazine was the second most frequent agent utilized at 50.3%.2 Data from the Joint Theater Trauma System (JTTS) shows an even greater propensity for ondansetron use.(E. Burrell, personal communication , June 17, 2014)

 Ondansetron is increasingly becoming the antiemetic of choice in the prehospital and ED settings, including the combat operational environment.
-Between 1995 and 2009, ondansetron administration in US EDs increased from 38,000 to 12.6 million doses annually.10 In a review of 13,863 patients given an antiemetic in the United States between 2006 and 2009, ondansetron was the most prescribed agent, given 54.8% of the time.
-Promethazine was the second most frequent agent used, at 50.3%.2 Data from the Joint Theater Trauma System (JTTS) show an even greater propensity for ondansetron use (E. Burrell, personal communication, 17 June 2014).
+Between 1995 and 2009 Ondansetron administration in U.S. EDs increased from 38,000 to 12.6 million doses annually.30 In a review of 13,863 patients given an antiemetic in

 Two other commonly used agents were briefly considered: metoclopramide and droperidol.
-Each of these has been issued FDA black box warnings-metoclopramide for tardive dyskinesia,11 and droperidol for prolonged QT intervals and torsades de pointes at doses at or below recommended doses.12 Metoclopramide has a side effect profile similar to promethazine, including extrapyramidal symptoms, neuroleptic malignant syndrome, akathisia, and hypotension, although these symptoms are less common.11 More concerning in the combat casualty, metoclopramide is a prokinetic agent, stimulating upper gastrointestinal tract motility, and, therefore, would be contraindicated in a casualty with abdominal trauma.
-Droperidol use has been associated with fatal dysrhythmias in patients with no preexisting history or risk factors who received single therapeutic doses.12 Due to these concerns, neither drug will be given consideration as a replacement for promethazine.
+Each of these have FDA Black Box Warnings against them, metoclopramide for tardive dyskinesia,53 and droperidol for prolonged QT intervals and torsades de pointes at doses at or below recommended doses.54 Metoclopramide has a side effect profile similar to promethazine, including extrapyramidal symptoms, NMS, akathisia, and hypotension, although these symptoms are less common.53 More concerning in the combat casualty, metoclopramide is a prokinetic agent, stimulating upper gastrointestinal tract motility, and, therefore, would be contraindicated in a casualty with abdominal trauma.
+Droperidol use has been associated with fatal dysrhythmias in patients with no preexisting history or risk factors who received single therapeutic doses.54 Due to these concerns, neither drug will be given consideration as a replacement for promethazine.